Davide64-dev/FEUP_FSI_CTF/LOGBOOK8.md

         WHERE name= ’admin’; DROP TABLE credential; -- and Password=’<anything>";
 ```

-However, this query does not let to drop the table `creentia`.
-That occurs because the `$conn -> query($sql)` only executes the first query as a protection measure.
+Explanation: The attempt fails due to the protection mechanism executing only the first query.

 ## Task 3

-Here is the php code that executes the query that will update the database after editing the profile
+Examining PHP code for updating user profiles:

 ```php
 $hashed_pwd = sha1($input_pwd);